Department-for-Transport-Disruptions/bods-integrated-data/src/functions/avl-unsubscriber/README.md

 To run this function locally:

 - Auth against AWS
-- Navigate to this functions' directory and run a`pnpm run build`
-- Navigate back to root directory and run `make setup` (this will perform a `terraform apply` locally and will deploy the lambda function code in Localstack)
+- In the root directory run `make setup` (this will perform a `terraform apply` locally and will deploy the lambda function code in Localstack)
 - If you have a valid subscription ID to hand skip this step.
 Otherwise, to create a mock data producer run the command `make create-avl-mock-data-producer`, navigate to DynamoDB in Localstack desktop the PK and copy the